-I recently answered a question on Quora about being a computer science student with ADHD.
-You’ll notice that some of it is stuff I’ve written about already but there is a LOT that I haven’t.
+I recently answered a question on Quora about having Attention Deficit Disorder while being a computer science student.
+There are parts I’ve written about already to help other programmers with ADHD, and a ton more.
 Check it out.

 The initial question was, “Is there any advice you can give to a CS student with ADHD?”
-My answer is below:
+Below is an adapted version of my answer.

 - For learning, seek out short tutorials (the shorter they are, the more likely you’ll complete them.
 Look for ones with lots of code examples, and less text.
 If you’re like me, the reading is more boring than trying stuff and seeing how it works.